Special metrics in hypercomplex geometry: Proof of Theorem

-In particular, we observe that $ c_1^{\mathrm{qBC}}(M,I,J)=0 $ if and only if there exists a metric in each hyperhermitian conformal class such that $ \partial_J \alpha=0 $, equivalently by Lemma \ref{Lem:BOH} the Chern-Ricci form of $ \omega_I $ is $ J $-invariant.
+In particular, we observe that $ c_1^{\mathrm{qBC}}(M,I,J)=0 $ if and only if there exists a metric in each hyperhermitian conformal class such that $ \partial_J \alpha=0 $, equivalently by Proposition \ref{Prop:alpha} (\ref{Lem:ricdelJalpha}) the Chern-Ricci form of $ \omega_I $ is $ J $-invariant.
 Clearly, the definition of the first quaternionic Bott-Chern class depends on the choice of a basis $ (I,J) $ for the hypercomplex structure.
-However, it turns out that the vanishing of such class is independent from it.
-For this reason, when this occurs, we will unambiguously write $ c_1^{\mathrm{qBC}}(M,\mathsf{H})=0 $.
+However, we can prove the following.